What is a ghost kitchen? And should I be spooked?

-Just when you thought you had no more bandwidth for business buzzwords, a whole bunch of new terminology to learn shows up.
+Just when you thought you had no more bandwidth for business buzzwords, along comes a whole bunch of new terminology to know.
 Ghost kitchens, virtual restaurants, dark kitchens and cloud kitchens really all mean the same thing; delivery-only restaurants.
-Specifically, ghost kitchens are bricks-and-mortar, custom-designed locations where various virtual restaurants rent space to operate from.
+Specifically, ghost kitchens are bricks and mortar, custom-designed locations where various virtual restaurants rent space to operate from.

 In this guide, we’ll cover: